 This tomatoes and feta salad is so refreshing and easy, you’ll want to make this 5-minute recipe whenever you have ripe tomatoes on hand, heirloom or not.

-A salad of sliced tomatoes with feta is pretty much our favorite way to eat fresh tomatoes in the summer – any type of garden-fresh tomatoes.
-And when the heirloom varieties start ripening in colors of orange, yellow, purple-red, or even green – it makes for a great presentation, too.
+A simple salad of sliced tomatoes topped with crumbled feta is pretty much our family’s favorite way to eat fresh tomatoes in the summer – any type of garden-fresh tomatoes.
+But when the heirloom varieties start ripening in colors of orange, yellow, purple-red, or even green – it amps up the flavor and makes for a pretty presentation, too.

-Not only are the flavors of this salad simple and pure, it’s also the easiest thing in the world, yet looks great.
+Not only are the flavors of this salad simple and pure, it’s also the easiest thing in the world – yet looks great on a platter.
 I’ve served this for company many times, and everyone loves it.
+Talk about easy entertaining!